openapi-ts/openapi-typescript/docs/CONTRIBUTING.md

 ## Corrections / small edits

 Corrections are always welcome!
-Please go straight to [opening a PR](https://github.com/drwpow/openapi-typescript/pulls) for correcting typos or misinformation language.
-Small edits are also welcome, which include shortening verbose language or clarifying confusing wording.
+Please go straight to [opening a PR](https://github.com/drwpow/openapi-typescript/pulls) for correcting typos or misinformation.
+Small grammar edits are also welcome such as shortening verbose language or clarifying confusing statements.

 ## Styling fixes